Customise Consent Preferences

 The self-motivating phase

 Then as if nature was retaliating against some unknown force, the wind began to pick up.
-As you all know, the higher you go… ahem, the more you start wishing you were back in your cozy, warm bed at home.
+The higher we went up, the more I wished I was back in my cozy, warm bed at home.

-The person I was hiking with had done this trail before, so he knew what to expect.
+My hiking partner had done this trail before, he knew what to expect.
 He comfortably marched ahead while I struggled to breathe, fight the wind, keep climbing, and stay warm.

-It took what felt like an eternity to get to the top of the first bec (peak).
+It took what felt like an eternity to get to the top of the first peak.

 Hope

-When we finally reached the first peak, the beauty of nature blew me away.
-I completely forgot that I had been close to tears.
+Once again, the beauty of nature blew me away.
+It completely erased the frustrations that had nearly brought me to tears.

-Looking down at everything beneath us felt so calming, and I was proud of what I’d accomplished.
+Looking down at everything beneath us felt so calming, and I felt proud that I had not given up when my body offered every excuse to.

-We sat down, had some warm coffee and snacks, which helped warm me up and gave me the energy I needed for the next peak.
+We sat down, had some warm coffee and snacks, and got ready for the second peak.

 I didn’t complain or frown much.
-But with every second, I kept asking myself, when will this end?
-Where is the end?
+But with every second of the trail having no end, I kept asking myself, when will this end?

 When the body gets tired, it is no longer attractive to see the beautiful sights.
-I could only blame my hiking partner for walking too fast, for bringing me here, for the wind, for how far we had come—anything that annoyed me at that point.
+I blamed my hiking partner for walking too fast, for bringing me here, for the wind, for how far we had come, anything that felt annoying.

-Just before the descent, we had to cross three hills which resembled a downward three.
-I shed a tear; I wanted to stop.
+Just before the descent, we had to move past three beautiful green hills that resembled a downward three.
+I wanted to lie down, close my eyes, and daydream of being back home, sipping hot chocolate.

 Relief

-Once we made it past that point, on the descent, I just let my body go with the wind.
-After hours of fighting, I finally felt relieved, letting the wind carry me to the end of the trail.
+Finally, on the descent, I let the wind push me to the end of the trail.